 pronunciation: am-fee-draw-mick

 In an article called “Caribbean Tides, Killer Words” Matthew Alice identifies there to be about a dozen amphidromic areas in the world.
-The Caribbean coast is one of them.
+The Caribbean Sea is one of them.

 As Steve Baum explains, “[an] amphidrome is a stationary ocean point around which tides rotate” in either a counterclockwise or clockwise direction.
 The direction will depend on whether you are in the northern or southern hemisphere, respectively.
 (S. Baum, The Encyclopedia of Earth, “Amphridrome”).
 The rotational behaviour of the tides is called the Coriolis effect.
 (M. Alice).